dhoyle/splicedocs-jekyll/pages/Connecting/CloudConnect/ConfigureS3.md

 {: .boldFont}
 </div>

+## Configuring Anonymous S3 Read Access on Cloudera  {#configanon}

+If you're using the Cloudera platform, you can configure anonymous `read` access to S3 by modifying your `core-site.xml` file.
+This allows you to store publicly readable files on S3.
+Follow these steps:

+1. Navigate to <span class="ConsoleLink">cluster->hdfs->configuration</span>.

+2. Add the following property to the <span class="ConsoleLink">Cluster-wide Advanced Configuration Snippet (Safety Valve) for core-site.xml</span>:

+    *Name:*
+    : `fs.s3a.aws.credentials.provider`
+    {: .noSpaceAbove}

+    *Value:*
+    : `org.apache.hadoop.fs.s3a.SimpleAWSCredentialsProvider,
+com.amazonaws.auth.EnvironmentVariableCredentialsProvider,
+com.amazonaws.auth.InstanceProfileCredentialsProvider,
+org.apache.hadoop.fs.s3a.AnonymousAWSCredentialsProvider`

+    *Description:*
+    : `Allow anonymous S3 read`

 ## Accessing S3 Buckets {#accessing}

-Once you've established your access keys, you can include them inline; for example:
+Once you've established your S3 access keys, you can include them inline when accessing a secured bucket; for example:

 <div class="preWrapperWide" markdown="1">
     call SYSCS_UTIL.IMPORT_DATA ('TPCH', 'REGION', null, 's3a://(access key):(secret key)@splice-benchmark-data/flat/TPCH/100/region', '|', null, null, null, null, -1, 's3a://(access key):(secret key)@splice-benchmark-data/flat/TPCH/100/importLog', true, null);
 {: .Example}

 </div>
-Alternatively, you can specify the keys once in the `core-site.xml` file on your cluster, and then simply specify the `s3a` URL; for example:
+Alternatively, you can specify the S3 keys once in the `core-site.xml` file on your cluster, and then simply specify the `s3a` URL, just as you can when accessing a public S3 bucket.
+For example:

 <div class="preWrapperWide" markdown="1">
     call SYSCS_UTIL.IMPORT_DATA ('TPCH', 'REGION', null, 's3a://splice-benchmark-data/flat/TPCH/100/region', '|', null, null, null, null, 0, '/BAD', true, null);